crubier/lil/README.md

 ## Prerequisites

-In order to get started in developping the **lil** framework, you must comply with the following prerequisites :
+In order to get started in developping the **lil** framework, you must comply with the following prerequisites:

 1. Have a working installation of the latest release of [Eclipse](http://www.eclipse.org/)